Ronald Neame: As director

 Neame made his directorial debut under the Cineguild banner, with Take My Life (1947), which was released by British producer J. Arthur Rank's General Film Distributors in the United Kingdom in 1947 and by Rank's Eagle-Lion Films in the United States in 1949.
 Neame began a transition to the American film industry at the suggestion of Rank, who asked him to study the Hollywood production system.

 He worked again with Alec Guinness (whom he had worked with on Great Expectations and Oliver Twist), this time as director, in three films: The Card (1952), The Horse's Mouth (1958), and Tunes of Glory (1960).
 Neame described Tunes of Glory as "the film I am proudest of".
 He received two BAFTA Award nominations for Tunes of Glory.
 Neame and Guinness worked again on the musical Scrooge (1970) with Guinness playing the ghost of Jacob Marley to Albert Finney's Ebenezer Scrooge.

 Neame also directed I Could Go On Singing (1963), Judy Garland's last film, co-starring Dirk Bogarde; and The Prime of Miss Jean Brodie (1969), which won Maggie Smith her first Oscar.

 Neame was recruited to direct The Poseidon Adventure (1972) after the contracted director left the production.
 He later characterised The Poseidon Adventure as "my favourite film" because it earned him enough to retire comfortably.
 He enjoyed a long friendship with Walter Matthau, whom he directed in two later films, Hopscotch (1980) and First Monday in October (1981).

 Neame's final feature-length film, Foreign Body, a comedy starring Victor Banerjee, was filmed in England and released in 1986.

 Personal life

 Neame married Beryl Heanly in 1933.
 They legally separated in 1971 and divorced in 1992.
+She died in 1999.
 The couple had one son, Christopher, a writer/producer who died one year after his father's death.
 Ronald's only grandson, Gareth Neame, is a successful television producer, who represents the fourth generation of Neames in the film industry.
 Ronnie Neame's second marriage took place in Santa Barbara on 12 September 1993.
 His wife, Donna Bernice Friedberg, is also in the business – a film researcher and television producer, who worked on his 1979 movie Meteor.
 He referred to their meeting as a "coup de foudre".